Wall Street Praises Western Digital Corporation (WDC) After Recent Earnings Report

 WDC’s Market Performance

-WDC stocks went down by -0.38% for the week, with a monthly drop of -20.45% and a quarterly performance of -6.11%, while its annual performance rate touched -15.11%.
-The volatility ratio for the week stands at 2.58% while the volatility levels for the past 30 days are set at 4.05% for Western Digital Corporation.
-The simple moving average for the period of the last 20 days is -9.64% for WDC stocks with a simple moving average of -16.73% for the last 200 days.
+WDC stocks went up by 6.68% for the week, with a monthly drop of -16.16% and a quarterly performance of -5.19%, while its annual performance rate touched -16.98%.
+The volatility ratio for the week stands at 4.54% while the volatility levels for the past 30 days are set at 4.47% for Western Digital Corporation.
+The simple moving average for the period of the last 20 days is 2.00% for WDC stocks with a simple moving average of -10.53% for the last 200 days.

 Analysts’ Opinion of WDC